anupamduttactg/enterprise-git-workflow/README.md

 A second editor will open for the new combined commit message.
 Write a clean one:textfeat: implement payment gateway with tests and docsSave and close.
 Your history is now clean (usually 1–2 commits instead of 5).
 (Optional but good) Force-push the cleaned branch if already pushed:git push origin feature/payment --force-with-lease

+# Merge vs Rebase:
+Merge creates a new merge commit that preserves the full history and branch structure.
+It's safer for shared branches (like develop → main).
+It shows when and how features were integrated.
+Rebase replays your commits on top of another branch, creating a linear history.
+Better for cleaning private feature branches before merging.
+It rewrites history, so avoid on shared branches.
+# Squash & Reword:
+Squash combines multiple small commits into one meaningful commit (keeps history clean).